WemimoAdewale/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that prints all possible combination of two digits
+script that prints all possible different combinations of 3 digits